 If you’re ever out of brown sugar and your recipe calls for it, white sugar is the next best thing.
 It’s a no-fuss even replacement that helps you achieve the desired level of sweetness in any given recipe.
 The only difference between white sugar and brown sugar is the molasses.

 Molasses gives brown sugar its caramel-like flavor.
 If that element of brown sugar is crucial for your recipe, you can make your own light brown sugar at home by mixing white sugar with molasses.
 Mixing one cup of granulated white sugar with 1 tbsp. of molasses will give you a brown sugar replica.
 If you want to make the sugar darker, you can add another tablespoon of molasses.

 1 Tbsp.
-White Sugar = 1 Tbsp.
-Brown Sugar
+Brown Sugar = 1 Tbsp.
+White Sugar.

 Honey is a luscious sweet substance made by honey bees.
 It’s usually processed with added sugars to increase the sweetness.
 But if you search for it, you might be able to find raw organic honey, too, that is sweet enough.
 Honey makes a good substitute for sugar as a sweetener in beverages like coffee or tea.

 If you’re planning to use honey in baking, you need to account for the additional moisture it brings in.
 Also, honey has a viscous consistency that can mildly alter the final results based on the recipe.